-Clapper is Enterprise Server and Storage vice president for Hewlett-Packard Company, where she has worked since she graduated from William Woods in 1980.
-Previously she was Enterprise Server and Storage vice president for Asia Pacific and Japan and before that, for Europe, Middle East, and Africa.
+Clapper is enterprise server and storage vice president for Hewlett-Packard Company, where she has worked since she graduated from William Woods in 1980.
+Previously she was enterprise server and storage vice president for Asia Pacific and Japan and before that, for Europe, Middle East, and Africa.
 She began her career with HP as a senior programmer analyst in the computer support division, then served as research and development section manager, lab manager, and customer support manager before becoming a vice president.
 A member of the board of trustees since 2011, she earned a B.S. in computer science at WWU and an M.S. in engineering management at Stanford University.
 She received the Alumni Award of Distinction from William Woods in 2006.
 She is a member of Chi Omega sorority.

 Mary Linn “Lolly” Coldiron